rescript-lang/nvim-treesitter-rescript/README.md

 This repository contains a thin wrapper around [ReScript parser for Tree-sitter](https://github.com/nkrkv/tree-sitter-rescript/) to make it an easy-to-install NeoVim plugin.

+Also included are queries for the [`nvim-treesitter/nvim-treesitter-textobjects`](https://github.com/nvim-treesitter/nvim-treesitter-textobjects) plugin which enable you to navigate, select, and modify ReScript code using text objects.

 ## Requirements

 - NeoVim 0.5.0+